craftsbyshuvro/Sentiment_Analysis/README.md

     - It will vectorize the data using TF-IDF
     - It will oversample the dataset to balance the dataset
     - Split the whole dataset in 80:20 ratio which will be used for Training and Testing
-    - It will use GridSearch with 5-Fold Cross validation to finetune the hyperparameters of the classifiers
+    - It will use GridSearch with 5-Fold Cross validation to fine tune the hyperparameters of the classifiers
-    - At last it will evaluate the model with Test dataset and output the Training Time, Accuray, Precision, Recall & F1-Score
+    - At last it will evaluate the model with Test dataset and print the Training Time, Accuray, Precision, Recall & F1-Score in output cells

 ## Roadmap